Dani is a research associate in the Policy Modelling Theme, within the Institute's public policy programme.

-Dani obtained his PhD in economics from the University of Sussex.
-During his doctoral studies, he was an enrichment student at The Alan Turing Institute.
 After an intensive period spent in political activism, he developed a keen interest in a more quantitative approach to political dynamics and decision making.
 This led him to explore methodologies from different fields and disciplines, ranging from survey design to text and network analysis.
-Eventually, he ended up undertaking an internship at the Alan Turing Institute, where he fell in love with the data science community.
+Eventually, he ended up at The Alan Turing Institute, where he fell in love with the data science community.

-Dani holds a BA in political science and international relations from Università Degli Studi di Pavia (Italy), a Certificat d’Études Politiques from Sciences Po Toulouse (France), and an MSc in development economics from the University of Sussex (UK).
-He has also acted as a consultant for the International Growth Centre in London and the Institute of Development Studies.
+Dani holds a BA in political science and international relations from Università Degli Studi di Pavia (Italy), a Certificat d’Études Politiques from Sciences Po Toulouse (France), an MSc in development economics and a PhD in economics from the University of Sussex (UK).
+He has also acted as a consultant for IGC, IDS, GAIN, and UNDP.